PrincessPolymath/django-linkedin-simple/README.md

 pip install simplejson oauth2

 This library uses the REST authentication (1.0a) and stores the user's token and secret in the UserProfile.
 This is the "simplest thing that could possibly work" and is designed as a springboard for you to add the functionality you need.

+This is a simplification of the module found here: https://github.com/shawnwall/django-linkedin-auth - which is based on the twitter oauth2 example